Safety First!

 There are different types of resin, and to some degree the hazards will vary between them.
 As a general rule, keep it off your hands.
 If you do get it on your hands, you will know about it because the stuff it very sticky.
 Wash off as soon as possible, being carefully not to contaminate other surfaces.

 Note that it is best to use cold water to wash off chemicals; hot water open the pores and soap helps transport chemicals through the skin.
-Wash off what you can with coldwater, then use warm water and soap.
+Wash off what you can with cold water, then use warm water and soap.

 Once fully cured (so it is not sticky) it should not be hazardous.